 Pumpkin Cheesecake Bars

-Pumpkin Cheesecake Bars are smooth, creamy pumpkin cheesecake over a delicious graham cracker crust and then baked to perfection.
-Pumpkin cheesecake bars are the perfect sweet finish to any holiday meal!
+Pumpkin Cheesecake Bars are a smooth, creamy combination of pumpkin, cream cheese, and warm spices over a buttery graham cracker crust, and then baked to perfection.
+Top with a little whipped cream and this dessert is the perfect sweet finish to any holiday meal!
+These bars can be made up to 2 in advance and they're freezer friendly!

 Author: Kim